datatyper/datatyper.github.io/readme.md

 - 🔭 I'm an Alteryx ACE, Tableau Developer and Pythonista
 - 🌱 I’m currently learning everything 🤣
 - 🥅 2022 Goal: Learn to code GUI applications
-- ⚡ Fun fact: I love to draw 🎨 and skateboard 🛹 at the same time: my drawings are terrible...
+- ⚡ Fun fact: I love to draw 🎨 and skateboard 🛹 - at the same time ..my drawings are terrible.

 <br/>